-The Board has been through periods of change since its establishment including members from the interim Board completing their terms and the appointment one new member, and the resignation of another member in December 2022.
+The Board has been through periods of change since its establishment including members from the interim Board completing their terms and the

+23 | High level assessment of Te Aka Whai Ora against Cabinet expectations, commitments and priorities appointment one new member, and the resignation of another member in December 2022.
 It was noted that the Board is currently awaiting the appointment of two more members.

 - It has not been uncommon for there to be a discrepancy between what the Board expects in papers and what it receives.
-This has led to a feeling that their advice and direction has not been heeded and reflected in executive thinking. - he desire to undertake 'deep thinking' on new approaches and business models to drive change has at times needed balancing with the pressing need to keep things simple in order to rapidly establish the set of core foundations and systems required for key functions. - Interviews revealed that the Board has stepped closer in to management and an operational mode at times.
+This has led to a feeling that their advice and direction has not been heeded and reflected in executive thinking. - The desire to undertake 'deep thinking' on new approaches and business models to drive change has at times needed balancing with the pressing need to keep things simple in order to rapidly establish the set of core foundations and systems required for key functions. - Interviews revealed that the Board has stepped closer in to management and an operational mode at times.
 This appears to be when it has not had confidence in delivery by the executive or sought to bring specialist knowledge or experience to bear, such as commissioning.
 There are differing views and levels of comfort with this, particularly in the absence of a strategically focused plan against which Board oversight, monitoring and decision-making is gauged.
 Concern was also expressed at the levels of detail Board members are delving into.

-"We're more involved than a Board should be and in a lot of the detail...however this is understandable due to our 'start-up' nature".
+We're more involved than a Board should be and in a lot of the detail...however this is understandable due to our 'start-up' nature